We’ve realized that many founders, entrepreneurs, bootstrappers, and indie hackers use copywriting and content writing interchangeably.

 - Writing sales letters and many more.

-Now that you’ve understood what copywriting is, how exactly does it relate to SEO?
+Now that you understand what copywriting is, how exactly does it relate to SEO?

 SEO copywriting works best for targeting transactional-intent keywords

-Smart business owners don’t target only a particular type of intent on the search engine.
+Smart business owners don’t target only one particular type of intent on Google.
 They target all kinds of intents.

 For instance, the transactional intent keywords are targeted at people who already know what they want and are looking for where to get them.